aphiria/aphiria/README.md

 <h4 id="getting-request-cookies">Getting Cookies</h4>

-Opulence has a helper to grab cookies from request headers:
+Opulence has a helper to grab cookies from request headers as an [immutable dictionary](collections#immutable-hash-tables):

 ```php
 use Opulence\Net\Http\Formatting\RequestParser;